Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Selected Case Studies

 \subsubsection{Software and Code Availability}

 All the compilers employed in the subsequent analysis are accessible as open-source software.
 These tools have been installed and used in adherence to their respective documentation.
 The evaluation and interpretation of data, encompassing tasks like scheduling and error computation, have been realized in Python.
 The complete set of scripts employed to generate and visualize the ensuing outcomes, along with the analysis data, can be found on Zenodo~\cite{DatasetEvaluationScripts2023}.
 This collection also encompasses a list of utilized software packages with their corresponding version numbers.
+The considered quantum circuits are taken from \mbox{MQT Bench}~\cite{quetschlichMQTBenchBenchmarking2023}, a benchmarking suite containing commonly used quantum algorithms.
+In particular, we selected the following from the collection of benchmarks. \begin{itemize}[itemsep=0pt,parsep=2pt] \item \textbf{dj:} Deutsch-Jozsa algorithm. \item \textbf{ghz:} Preparation circuit of the Greenberger- Horne-Zeilinger state. \item \textbf{graphstate:} Circuit corresponding to a \mbox{2-regular} random graph with edges representing two-qubit gates. \item \textbf{qft:} Quantum Fourier Transform. \item \textbf{twolocalrandom/two-local:} The two-local Variational Quantum Eigensolver ansatz with random parameters. \item \textbf{wstate:} Preparation circuit of the entangling \mbox{W-state}. \end{itemize}